 Do I Really Need Medication?

 That’s what a professional consult will help establish.
 In some cases, lifestyle modifications and supplements may be enough to address an issue.
 Other times, medication plays an important role.
 There are many types of mental health medication.
 Some you take daily and they support your brain slowly over time to balance neurochemicals and other messengers.
 Some, you take as needed if it’s a tough day, to help you sleep, with stress, or to lower high anxiety.
-Here are a few points that are important to consider about medication that are poorly understood:

 - The longer it takes to treat a mental health condition, the more difficult it may be to treat and the longer recovery may take.
 Medications sometimes speed up the process and at times provide critical interventions